marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 1. Upload the KG documentation.
 2. Click on each metadata field to view the AI suggestions.
 3. Review the suggestions, and if you accept the sugesstion add them.
 If you dont accept some of the suggesstions you can reject them.
-4. When the form is complete, the system will produce the machine-readable Turtle version automatically.

 *Example screenshot of Tool 3:*
 <p align="center">